atrivialhero/atrivialhero.github.io/love.md

 ***Opening Bell Coffeehouse***
 This is a very cool venue in Dallas, Texas.
 It's got a good, low stage with an intimate cafe feel.
 Seems to be a popular spot as well, so see when you'd need to arrive by checking out their <a href="hhttp://www.openingbellcoffee.com" target="_blank">Website</a>.

-***Firehouse Hostel***
-This hostel in Austin, Texas hides a bar/lounge that appears to be straight out of the 20's.
-You slide back a bookshelf to find a great, intimate venue with some of the best sound I encountered across the country.
-Definitely in my top three.
-Learn all about it on their <a href="http://www.firehousehostel.com" target="_blank">Website</a>.

 ***Speakeasy***
 This downtown Austin bar is several stories high with a whole lot to offer.
 From a big stage to a bowling alley to a rooftop bar, this bar is just plain fun.
 Learn more from their <a href="http://www.speakeasyaustin.com" target="_blank">Website</a>.